Laravel-Backpack/docs/3.4/add-ons-community.md

-# Community Extensions
+# Community Add-ons

 ---

 We've been blessed with a wonderful, supportive community, where developers help each other out.
-Some of them have even created packages, so that we can all reuse functionality across our projects:
+Some of them have even created add-ons, so that we can all reuse functionality across our projects:

 | Name          | Description   | License  |
 | ------------- |:-------------:| --------:|